jdcreedon/filegrunt/README.md

 As of March 25th a Windows exe is now available to download.
 There is a known bug https://github.com/filegrunt/filegrunt/issues/41 that we think is to do with destination path structure.

 # Compiling
-Instructions for compiling on Windows, macOS, Linux, and FreeBSD are in [BUILDING](BUILDING.md).
+Instructions for compiling on Windows, macOS and Linux are in [BUILDING](BUILDING.md).

 # CI/CD
 https://circleci.com